guillaumemichel/Peerster/README.md

 # Peerster

-Decentralized Systems Engineering homework

-## What is this repo

 The Peerster is a decentralised messaging and file sharing application.

+## Design
+For messaging, Gossipers act as servers interacting with each other to exchange the messages from their respective clients.
+Routes are advertised through a Destination-Sequenced Distance Vector (DSDV) routing scheme and Route Rumormongering.
+It is possible to address a message or file privately to a remote peer, or to broadcast it to all connected clients.

+Files are identified by their metahash and divided in chunks of 8kb.
+The chunks of a file can be requested and concurrently downloaded from multiple peers hosting (chunks of) the file, increasing file availability and performance.
+A file can also be identified by its name.
+In order to guarantee the uniqueness of names, a blockchain was implemented using the Que Sera Consensus [1] on top of Threshold Logical Clocks (TLC).
+The file search function, making use of the underlying rumormongering and blockchain, queries peers to find the metahash of the file whose name matches with the provided regex.

 ## Dependencies

-To run this application, you will need to have go installed on your machine.
+To run this application, you will need to have `go` installed on your machine.
 You also need the package [protobuf](https://github.com/DeDiS/protobuf) from the [DEDIS](https://www.epfl.ch/labs/dedis/), it can be downloaded using:

 ```bash
 go get github.com/dedis/protobuf